jake-knerr/cogent/README.md

 #### Another great idea with a fatal flaw.

 No children or attributes may be set in the constructor, which is consistent with the behavior of `document.createElement()`.
 This would preclude a `props` sent to the constructor, which is convenient.
+Work-arounds are clunky and feel inelegant.

 Also, custom elements require tracking when the component mounts or when properties change, etc. Render becomes indeterminate.
 Also, custom elements put pressure on developers to reflect properties to attributes to be compliant with the standard.